DrishtiShrrrma/huggingface-audio-course/unit1/README.md

 2. Upsampling: Increasing the sampling rate of the signal
 3. Downsampling: decreasing the sampling rate of the signal

+# Nyquist Rate

+1. Nyquist rate: Minimum rate at which a signal should be sampled to avoid aliasing, and it is twice the highest frequency present in the signal.
+If we sample below this rate --> aliasing.
+If we sample at or above this rate, we can perfectly reconstruct the original signal from the samples.

 # Signal Reconstruction

 1. Nyquist-Shannon sampling theorem: for perfect reconstruction fs>=2fm